open-aac/covidspeak/README.md

 be able to join a room with another person because negotiation will fail.

+### Scaling

+Co-VidSpeak should work with multiple hosting servers.
+As long as all servers can connect to the same Redis cluster and Postgres database, the data should stay synced.
+Database load should be minimal, though Redis is used both for basic key-value storage (lightweight) and

 ## Contributions
 Look in `app/assets/javascripts` for the js files.
 Keep in mind all js files are loaded for every page.
 CSS is